hzqst/metamod-fallguys/README_FALLGUYS.md

 //Easier-to-use API

-//pEntity is noclip to "pPlayer" and stays clipping to any other players. and his bullet / traceline / hitscan will just go through any other players.
+//pEntity is semiclip to "pPlayer". their bullet / traceline / hitscan will just go through each other.

-g_EntityFuncs.SetEntitySemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );
+g_EntityFuncs.SetEntitySemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );// the second arg must be a player index. g_EntityFuncs.SetEntitySemiClipToEntityIndex(pEntity.edict(), pPlayer.entindex() );//same as SetEntitySemiClipToPlayer, the second arg can be non-player entity index. g_EntityFuncs.SetEntitySemiClipToEntity(pEntity.edict(), pPlayer.edict() );//same as SetEntitySemiClipToPlayer, the second arg can be non-player entity.

-//pEntity is noclip to "pPlayer" and stays clipping to any other players. his bullet / traceline / hitscan will not be affected.
+//pEntity is PlayerMove-only-semiclip to "pPlayer". their bullet / traceline / hitscan interaction will not be affected.

-g_EntityFuncs.UnsetEntitySemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );
+g_EntityFuncs.SetEntityPMSemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );// the second arg must be a player index. g_EntityFuncs.SetEntityPMSemiClipToEntityIndex(pEntity.edict(), pPlayer.entindex() );//same as SetEntityPMSemiClipToPlayer, the second arg can be non-player entity index. g_EntityFuncs.SetEntityPMSemiClipToEntity(pEntity.edict(), pPlayer.edict() );//same as SetEntityPMSemiClipToPlayer, the second arg can be non-player entity.

+//Deactivate semiclip between "pEntity" and "pPlayer" g_EntityFuncs.UnsetEntitySemiClipToEntity(pEntity.edict(), pPlayer.edict());

+//Deactivate PlayerMove-only-semiclip between "pEntity" and "pPlayer" g_EntityFuncs.UnsetEntityPMSemiClipToEntity(pEntity.edict(), pPlayer.edict());

+//Deactivate semiclip between "pEntity" and any other entity. (if was semiclip before). g_EntityFuncs.UnsetEntitySemiClipToAll(pEntity.edict());

+//Deactivate PlayerMove-only-semiclip between "pEntity" and any other entity. (if was semiclip before). g_EntityFuncs.UnsetEntityPMSemiClipToAll(pEntity.edict());

 ```